ThreeSixtyGiving/standard/documentation/guidance/data-protection.md

 Be aware that consent can be withdrawn at any time so you will also need to put in place processes to trigger a change to your open grants data if that happens.

 360Giving has a Take Down policy which sets out how we respond to requests to remove any published data linked from our Data Registry and loaded into our tools.
-You can read the 360Giving Take Down policy <a href="https://threesixtygiving.org/take-down-policy" target="_blank">here.</a>
+Read the <a href="https://threesixtygiving.org/take-down-policy" target="_blank">360Giving Take Down policy.</a>

 ### Start by publishing what you can
 You can still take steps toward publishing your data, even if you find that there are some data protection policy issues to address.
 Consider which fields and grant records are not affected by any barriers, and move forward with publishing these.
 The learning from this process can then be applied back to other grants once the policy issues are resolved.